chorobaev/smart-house/README.md

 5. **LED 3.3, V Button (any), Bread Board, connectors**.
 6. **Arduino IDE** - The open-source Arduino Software (IDE) makes it easy to write code and upload it to the board.
 It runs on Windows, Mac OS X, and Linux.
-7. **Android Studio** - Android Studio is the official integrated development environment for Google's Android operating system.
+7. **Android Studio** - Android Studio is the officially integrated development environment for Google's Android operating system.
 8. **Google account**